 If yer’ gonna ride, know the language.
 Here’s a few Stagecoach Terms and Slang of the Old West.

-Boot – A deep luggage carrier at the rear of a stagecoach and also under the driver’s seat.
+Boot – A deep luggage carrier at the stagecoach’s rear and under the driver’s seat.

 Box – The stage driver’s seat.